xjmusic/xjmusic/README.md

     docker-compose up -d --build

 There is a MySQL dump of a complete example database, for quickly bootstrapping a dev environment.
-This file is located in the root of the project, at **reset_database.sql**
+These files are located in `/.mysql/dump/*`:

 Load the example database into `mysql01xj1` using the port forwarding from local port 3300 (to Docker Mysql container port 3306).
 There's a convenience script to do this:

-    bin/mysql/reset_from_dump
+    bin/mysql/reset/all_local

-The **reset_database.sql** file can be quickly updated from the current dev database with this script:
+The `/.mysql/dump/*` files can be quickly updated from the current dev database with this script:

-    bin/mysql/dump_for_reset
+    bin/mysql/dump/all_local

 It is NOT necessary to have any local MySQL server running.
 The build process will use your Docker `mysql01xj1`, or more specifically (for cross-platform compatibility) it will use port 3300 which Docker maps to `mysql01xj1` port 3306, for Maven to use during the build process.